Zverik/Nik4/README.md

 # Nik4

 This is a mapnik-to-image exporting script.
 It requires only `mapnik-python` bindings.
-Run it with `-h` option to see available options and their descriptions.
+Install it with `pip install nik4` or `easy_install nik4` and run with `-h` option to see available options and their descriptions.

 ## Why is it better